widgetti/ipyvuetify/docs/usage.rst

         btn
     ])

-    # The output of this example intentionally left out, because
+    # The output of this example is intentionally left out, because
     # it will not work without an active kernel.

 The three arguments in the callback function are: